Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Tangential cone condition

-It is worth noting that, in addition to the TCC, several other conditions can be employed to characterize the structure of the forward map and provide convergence guarantees.
-Notable examples include range-invariance \cite{Kaltenbacher23-rangeinv}, convexity, and the Polyak-Lojasiewicz condition \cite{Nguyen24}.
+Weak variants of the TCC are discussed in \cite{Kindermann17}.
+Beyond the TCC, other structural conditions can also ensure convergence guarantees: range-invariance \cite{Kaltenbacher23-rangeinv}, convexity, and the Polyak–Łojasiewicz condition \cite{Nguyen24}

-Although the tangential cone condition is a powerful tool, it can be challenging to verify in practice; for a general verification strategy with full data, we refer the reader to \cite{TCC21}.
-Contributions in this area span a wide range of applications, including elliptic inverse problems \cite{HoffmanWaldNguyen:2021}, elastography \cite{Nakamura:MRE21, HubmerScherzer:TCC18}, electrical impedance tomography \cite{Kindermann21}, full waveform inversion \cite{EllerRolandRieder24}, and more recently, neural network-based inverse problems \cite{ScherzerHofmannNashed, AarsetHollerNguyen23}.
+Although the TCC is a powerful tool, verification in practice can be challenging, even for specific examples.
+For a general verification strategy with full data, we refer the reader to \cite{TCC21}.
+Applications of TCC verification span a wide range: elliptic inverse problems \cite{HoffmanWaldNguyen:2021}, elastography \cite{Nakamura:MRE21, HubmerScherzer:TCC18}, electrical impedance tomography \cite{Kindermann21}, full waveform inversion \cite{EllerRolandRieder24}, and neural network-based inverse problems \cite{ScherzerHofmannNashed, AarsetHollerNguyen23}.

-In this work, we contribute to the literature by establishing the tangential cone condition for full measurements, introducing a lifted regularity strategy developed in Section \ref{sec:regularity} to account for realistic measured data in $L^2$.
-Furthermore, we extend our verification to the setting of restricted measurements.
+Our contribution is the TCC for inertial wave inversion under full measurement by introducing a lifted regularity strategy (Section \ref{sec:regularity}) that handles realistic $L^2$-data, and extending the verification to the restricted measurement regime, which is novel in this context.
+To this end, we employ the lifted regularity result prepared in Section \ref{sec:regularity}, which means that for this section, we assume

+As a consequence of TCC, we obtain local unique identifiability of the unknown parameters, a property well-known to be important in ill-posed inverse problems.